instant CE certificate!

 Section 6

-On the last track, we discussed conditions that may co-occur with bipolar disorder.
+In the last section, we discussed conditions that may co-occur with bipolar disorder.
 These conditions are autoimmune disorders, borderline personality disorder, and cyclothymic disorder.
 We also presented ways to diagnose these comorbid conditions along with ways to treat clients with comorbid conditions.

 1. Establish a regular bedtime and stick to it as much as possible.
 Avoid naps, but if you find it necessary, limit them to about twenty minutes as continuous sleep is much more restful.